Goto Main Content

 Article 2

-“Overseas Compatriot Identity Endorsement” referred to in the Act means an Overseas Compatriot Identity Endorsement issued in respect of a passport pursuant to Article 10 of the Act and Article 16 of the Passport Act Enforcement Rules.
+“Overseas Compatriot Identity Endorsement” referred to in the Act means an Overseas Compatriot Identity Endorsement issued in respect of a passport pursuant to Article 10 of the Act and Article 16 of the Enforcement Rules of Passport Act.

 Article 3

-“Residing overseas” referred to in the Act means residing in countries or regions other than the Taiwan, Mainland China, Hong Kong and Macau regions.
+“Residing overseas” referred to in the Act means residing in countries or regions other than the Taiwan, Mainland China, Hong Kong and Macau.

 Article 4

-The competent authority may recognize permanent residency status at the place of overseas residence, as referred to in Article 4, Paragraph 1, Subparagraph 1, Item (1) of the Act, based on a valid passport issued by the overseas place of residence, permanent residency visa, proof of nationality of the applicant, or other documentation of proof approved by the competent authority.
+The permanent residency at the place of residence overseas may be recognized by the competent authority, as referred to in Item 1, Subparagraph 1, Paragraph 1, Article 4 of the Act, based on a valid passport issued by the place of residence overseas, a permanent residency visa, a nationality certificate, or other proof documentations recognized by the competent authority.

 Article 5

-“Eligible for further extensions of residency” referred to in Article 4, Paragraph 1, Subparagraph 2, Item (1) and Subparagraph 3 of the Act shall be recognized in accordance with the laws and regulations of the place of overseas residence.
+“Eligible for further extension of residency” referred to in Item 1, Subparagraph 2 and Subparagraph 3, Paragraph 1, Article 4 of the Act shall be determined in accordance with the laws and regulations of the place of residence overseas.

 Article 6

-When the applicant has restored the nationality of the Republic of China, Taiwan (hereinafter referred to as ”the ROC(Taiwan)”), the calculation methods for the period spent living overseas or in the place of overseas residence referred to in Article 4 of the Act are as follows:
+For applicants who have resumed nationality of the Republic of China , TAIWAN (hereinafter referred to as the “ R.O.C.
+(TAIWAN)”), the calculations of the residence period abroad or in the place of residence overseas as stipulated in Article 4 of the Act are as follows:

-1.“Has lived overseas for a cumulative total of at least four (4) years” stipulated in Article 4, Paragraph 1, Subparagraph 1, Item 2 and Subparagraph 2, Item 2 of the Act does not include the period when the applicant did not have the ROC(Taiwan) nationality.
+1.“Accumulating residence overseas for at least four years” as stipulated in Item 2, Subparagraph 1 and Item 2, Subparagraph 2, Paragraph 1, Article 4 of the Act does not include the period when the applicant has lost the R.O.C.
+(TAIWAN) nationality.

-2.“Has lived continuously at such place of overseas residence for six (6) months” stipulated in Article 4, Paragraph 1, Subparagraph 1, Item 3 and Subparagraph 2, Item 3 of the Act is calculated from the day the applicant has restored the ROC(Taiwan) nationality; however, for those who lived continuously in their place of overseas residence for six months or more before loss of the ROC(Taiwan) nationality, the time will still be counted.
+2.“Continuously residing in the place of residence overseas for six months” as stipulated in Item 3, Subparagraph 1 and Item 3, Subparagraph 2, Paragraph 1, Article 4 of the Act is calculated from the date when the applicant has resumed the R.O.C.
+(TAIWAN) nationality; however, for those who had lived continuously in their place of residence overseas for six months before loss of the R.O.C.
+(TAIWAN) nationality, the period remains to be counted.

-3.“Has spent at least eight (8) months of each year in the preceding two (2) years at such place of overseas residence” stipulated in Article 4, Paragraph 1, Subparagraph 1, Item 3 and Subparagraph 2, Item 3 of the Act is calculated from the time the applicant has restored the ROC(Taiwan) nationality.
+3.“Accumulating residence overseas for at least eight months of each year in the past two years at the place of residence overseas” as stipulated in Item 3, Subparagraph 1 and Item 3, Subparagraph 2, Paragraph 1, Article 4 of the Act is calculated from the date the applicant resumes the R.O.C.
+(TAIWAN) nationality.

 Article 7